minjeoungneev/study_log/Ensemble.md

 ## Bootstrap Aggregating: Bagging
 The main idea is sampling with replacement, addressing the limitation of k-fold data split in generating enough subsets.
-It estimates the distribution of the original sample by generating statistic from  bootstrapped samples that have slightly different noise from each other.
-Due to its nature of sampling with replacement, it is both possible for an instance to be selected multiple times in different bootstrapped sample and not selected at all.
+It estimates the distribution of the original sample by generating a statistic from  bootstrapped samples that have slightly different noise from each other.
+Due to its nature of sampling with replacement, it is both possible for an instance to be selected multiple times in different bootstrapped samples and not selected at all.
 Approximately, 2/3 of instances are sampled more than one time, and the remaining 1/3 of instances are not selected in any sample.
-The collection of instances that are sampled 0 times is called **out of bag (OOB) sample**.
+The collection of the instances that are sampled 0 times is called **out of bag (OOB) sample**.
 These OOB samples serve as built-in validation data.
-This enhances reliability of validation of the model.
+It enhances reliability of validation of the model by utilizing the entire dataset in either training or testing.
 Bagging is especially efficient for complex models with low bias and high variance (e.g. decision tree, NN, SVM), but can be used for any type of learning methods.

 - Bagging results aggregating
 for classification